 It’s finally happened.
 I’ve put down roots.
 They’re hesitant, frail tendrils with a propensity to wither at the slightest provocation but they’ve been planted.
 After nodding my way through conversations with potential landlords/ladies and looking at one dubious room after another, I’d wearily head back home, climb up to the fourth floor and gratefully seek refuge in my room.
 The thought of adjusting to a new place seemed awfully cumbersome and I was surprised to find that despite its many limitations, the place I reluctantly lived in for three years had actually grown on me.

+I lived in what is called a Paying Guest, a PG.
 I can distinguish between 19 different footfalls; I can tell you where the domestic hides the excess supply of tea leaves and tomato sauce; which step you need to watch out for while climbing up; the perfect hot/cold water combination during the monsoons; the best spot on the terrace for a moonrise; how to jiggle the wire of the blender to get it to work; I can show you how to gauge the Help’s mood purely on the basis of the sink symphony of dishes and point out the warmest place during winter.

 I’ve gotten so comfortable with my neighbourhood.
 I know its geographical placement well enough to snort with derision and pretend to walk away when the rickshaw driver tries to overcharge.
 There’s a market a stone’s throw away, complete with a dairy, pharmacy, multiple salons, momo, egg-sandwich, filter coffee and kathi roll-man, Chinese take-out, samosa-man, Namkeen lady and stationary shop.
 I will remain forever indebted to the seamstress at the market who chided me for wearing clothes three sizes too large for me and refused to make my clothes to the measurements I asked for.
 “Your clothes,” she seized the sides of my kurtha to emphasize her point, “They are too big for you.
 A young girl like you.
 You look old”.
 My waxing lady is from Chennai and is well used to my appallingly low threshold of pain.
 I think I’m even going to miss the two sylph-like wretches who bring chips and coke, occupy a bench in the park nearby and watch with amusement as those of us who aren’t endowed with high metabolism attempt to get rid of our love handles.